DirectoryTree/LdapRecord-Docs/laravel/v2/usage.md

 $user->save();
 ```

 > If you need help understanding user creation and management, take a look at the Active Directory
 > [user management tutorial](/docs/laravel/v2/active-directory/users/).

-### Scopes {#scopes}
+### Scopes

 Sometimes you may need to utilize several of the same query filters around your application.
 Model scopes are a perfect for this, as you can extract these filters into its own class